wp-plugins/privilege-menu/readme.txt

 3. This is the menu a logged OUT user would see.
 These users don't see "Logout", "My Account" or "Control Panel" due to the fact that they are denied to logged OUT users in the Admin Panel Nav Menus section.

 == Changelog ==

+= 1.1 =
+* Changed "Both" to "All Users" in customWalker.php
+* Added in ability to show menu only to administrators

 = 1.0 =
 * Gold release